craterdog/go-syntax-notation/README.md

 ## Go Syntax Notation

 ### Overview
-A Go module for parsing, validating and formatting language grammars defined using _Crater Dog Syntax Notation_ (CDSN).
+This project provides a Go module for parsing, validating and formatting language grammars defined using _Crater Dog Syntax Notation_ (CDSN).

 ### Quick Links
 For more information on this project click on the following links: